 She mentioned that PARC will now include not only department graduation rates, but also college and university rates for comparison.
 IR/A will suggest PARC tables for department self-studies and UPRC reports that are in alignment with how the CSU looks at graduation rates given goals for Graduation 2025.

 VIII.
 Adjournment

-Adjournment at 3:38 p.m.; these minutes have not been approved.
+Adjournment at 3:38 p.m.; these minutes have been approved.